sandcastle/Stored/README.md

 ### Querying for entities

-I plan to move this to a basic linq provider which will simplify this dramatically.
+I haven't had time to build a Linq provider yet - feel free to send a pull request for one.

 ```csharp
 var store = new PostgresStore(connectionString);